signalfx/splunk-otel-js/README.md

 ```

 That's it - the telemetry data is now sent to the locally running Opentelemetry Collector.
 You can also instrument your app programmatically as described [here](#instrument-with-code).

-> Note: If you are using npm 6 or older, it'll warn you about missing peer
-> dependencies.
-All of these dependencies are instrumentation packages and are
-> completely optional.
-You can install the ones you need and ignore the rest.
-> npm 7+ supports optional peer dependencies feature and will not complain
-> about this.

 ### Send data directly to Splunk Observability Cloud